Home > Choose What's Best

 Consider the following questions as you plan to enhance your career in adult education.
 Then visit the higher education program’s website—or contact the program coordinator for the latest details.
 Information changes rapidly as programs add new specialty areas or expand their educational and networking opportunities.

 Is it for your own fulfillment?
-Or are you required to earn a higher education degree or certificate in adult education in order to teach or advance in the field?
+Are you required to earn a higher education degree or certificate in adult education in order to teach or advance in the field?
 Whether you need certification to teach in adult education or a higher education degree to expand your career path depends upon the state in which you practice.
 Only a few states have established higher education requirements for teaching adult education.
 Even fewer require degrees specifically in adult education.

 Whether or not a particular state has higher education requirements for adult educators, local programs in the state may have their own educational requirements for hiring or advancement.
 These local regulations may differ from those of the state and other local programs.
 Thus, it is very important to consult local program directors in the areas where you wish to practice in order to know what educational credentials you must have and how they will benefit you.